-With the Design Thinking process we address society’s challenges with tools derived from design work.
-Digital Demo Stockholm is based on the Triple Helix model – a unique collaboration between the public sector, academia and industry.
+With the Design Thinking process, we deal with societal challenges using tools taken from design work.
+Openlab is a creative platform where we explore, test and validate innovative solutions using digital technology.
+Digital Demo Stockholm operates based on the triple helix model, a unique cooperation between the public sector, academia and the business community

 The triple helix as a working model based on interaction between academia, the business community and the public sector.
 This methodology was developed in the 1990s with the objective of encouraging social and economic development in society

 Digital Demo Stockholm focuses on three joint challenges in the following thematic areas:

 The communication and logistics systems of the future - The region and the city must offer a sustainable, effective transport and communication system for the flows of people and goods where the climate targets for 2030 can be achieved.
 Participating stakeholders must assist with this by creating more efficient, safe, and environmentally friendly ecosystems for transport and communication: DDS, for example, is working on a project concept relating to mass handling.